COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation: Applying COFFEE to Existing Models

-To apply COFFEE to PETER, we first disentangle the attribute representation by adding an attribute token at the beginning of each sequence, besides the user and item tokens, as illustrated in \Cref{fig:attrpeter}.
-The user, item and attribute tokens can attend to each other, while explanation words can only attend to past tokens.
-Note that the discriminator for disentangling representations is applied to the input embedding layer, rather than the output embeddings.
-The loss function of applying COFFEE is constructed by replacing the $\mathcal L_{gen}$ in \cref{eq:discloss} by $\mathcal L_{peter}$.
+In PETER \cite{li21peter}, user and item IDs, represented as special tokens, are appended to the start of each explanation sequence before being inputted to transformer layers.
+A context prediction loss is introduced for enhanced personalization in addition to the NLL loss, which predicts the words in the explanations regardless of their order.
+We denote the overall loss as $\mathcal{L}_{peter}$, which is the sum of the NLL loss and context prediction loss \cite{li21peter}.
+To apply COFFEE to PETER, we introduce an attribute token at the start of each sequence for disentangled attribute embedding.
+The discriminator is applied at the input embedding layer to enhance disentanglement.
+User, item, and attribute tokens can attend to each other, while the explanation words can only attend to past tokens.
+When applying COFFEE to PETER, the loss is constructed by replacing $\mathcal L_{gen}$ in \cref{eq:discloss} by $\mathcal L_{peter}$.